hammertux/rowhammering/README.md

 3. **Non-temporal accesses** (Qiao et al. 2016)
 4. **Uncached memory** (Veen et al. 2016)

-In the _first_ access technique we start by accessing the data, which is loaded in the cache and then we flush it from cache (clflush), and then we loop indefinitely in a **reload-clflush** sequence until we get bit flips.
+In the _first_ access technique we start by accessing the data, which is loaded in the cache and then we flush it from cache (clflush), and then we loop indefinitely in a **reload-flush** sequence until we get bit flips.

 ```assembly
 hammer: